John Lewis broadband help, issues and complaints

-OK, this one might be a bit advanced for some people.
-You can actually log on to your own router using the address http://192.168.0.1/.
+OK, this one might be a bit advanced for some people, but you can actually log on to your own router using the address http://192.168.0.1/.
 You can then change what are known as the 'wifi channels' to see if you get a better connection.
 You will need to connect to your router using a computer and ethernet cable.
-Be warned, fiddling with these settings can result in you losing your wifi signal until you fix it.
+But be warned, fiddling with these settings can result in you losing your wifi signal until you fix it.

 Landline phone problems

-When you get a broadband connection with John Lewis you can also get a landline phone line.
+When you get a broadband connection with John Lewis broadband, you will also get a landline phone line.
 Here are a few quick fixes you can try that, if nothing else, will also arm you with the information you could need when you talk to John Lewis technical help.

 - Check your batteries – Cordless phones need batteries to work.
 A very easy thing to forget is to change these.
 If you're getting bad reception or no reception at all then putting new batteries in may do the trick